Blythewood, South Carolina: Climate

 Climate is characterized by warm temperatures and moderate precipitation throughout the year.
 The Köppen Climate Classification subtype for this climate is "Cfa" (Humid Subtropical Climate).

 Demographics

+Blythewood is part of the Columbia, South Carolina, Metropolitan Statistical Area.

 2020 census

 As of the 2020 United States census, there were 4,772 people, 1,057 households, and 920 families residing in the town.